 Interest rate risk: Borrowings under the Credit Facility bear interest at specified rates, plus specified margins (described in note 6 to our Q3 2023 Interim Financial Statements), and expose us to interest rate risk due to the potential variability of market interest rates.
 In order to partially hedge against our exposure to interest rate variability on our Term Loans, we have entered into various agreements with third-party banks to swap the variable interest rate with a fixed rate of interest for a portion of the borrowings under our Term Loans (described above).
 At September 30, 2023, the fair value of our interest rate swap agreements was an unrealized gain of \$20.0 million (December 31, 2022 - an unrealized gain of \$18.7 million).
 The change in the fair value of the swaps is a result of recent increases in the forward interest rates compared to our fixed rates.
-A further increase in forward interest rates would increase interest expense, based on outstanding borrowings under the Credit Facility at September 30, 2023, by \$2.8 million annually, including the impact of our interest rate swap agreements and our interest rate swap agreements to replace LIBOR with Adjusted Term SOFR.
+A further increase in forward interest rates would cause an additional increase in the amount of the gain.
+A one-percentage point increase in relevant interest rates would increase interest expense, based on outstanding borrowings under the Credit Facility at September 30, 2023, by \$2.8 million annually, including the impact of our interest rate swap agreements, and by \$6.1 million annually, without accounting for such agreements.
+In June 2023, we amended the Credit Agreement and our interest rate swap agreements to replace LIBOR with Adjusted Term SOFR.
 These amendments had no significant impact (individually or in the aggregate) on our Q3 2023 Interim Financial Statements.